 My emotions didn’t match my actions, my words, the expressions on my face.
 I didn’t know how to be me.
 I had a smile plastered on my face in every situation because that helped to get people to like me.
 Despite the smile, I barely had any genuine connection until later on in my adult life.

-My heart was secured like a bank vault.
 To break-in took picking millions of locks that took years to configure.
 Sometimes I felt bad for the people closest to me because I was and sometimes still am a closed off-book.
 I don’t particularly like talking about myself as I’d prefer to talk about other people.

 Moving to a new city